 Can you keep the passport as a memento?

-Option 1: Keep it without returning it
+Option 1: Keep it after Tell Us Once

 - DVLA – cancels the driving licence and removes the deceased as vehicle keeper